Alaska Airlines Ditched A 13-Year-Old Girl In San Francisco, Dad Claims, Girl Relied On Good Samaritan’s Help

 A North Carolina man says that his 13-year-old daughter was flying on Alaska Airlines when the airline inexplicably, and without telling him, left her unaccompanied while on a layover in San Francisco, Yahoo Lifestyle reports.
-The girl used a Good Samaritan’s cell phone and caller her father, sobbing, the dad claims.
+The girl used a good Samaritan’s cell phone and called her father, sobbing, the dad claims.

-Douglas Davila wanted to send his daughter from Raleigh-Durham, North Carolina to Spokane, Washington, a flight that included a layover in San Francisco.
+Douglas Davila wanted to send his daughter from Raleigh-Durham, North Carolina, to Spokane, Washington, a flight that included a layover in San Francisco.
 In addition to the regular fare, Davila also paid a $75 “unaccompanied minor fee.”

 According to Alaska Airlines’ website, “Once you’ve handed your child over to our care, he or she will remain under supervision at all times.”
 However, Davila claims that his daughter told him she was never escorted by an Alaska Airlines employee, according to Durham’s WTVD.